StockSharp/doc/en/topics/api/graphical_user_interface/logging.md

 When using the logging visual components, you need to use the [GuiLogListener](xref:StockSharp.Xaml.GuiLogListener)logger as a "listener".
 This logger provides streaming synchronization with the GUI when recording new [LogMessage](xref:Ecng.Logging.LogMessage) messages.

 In order to implement the logging possibility in your own class, you need to implement the [ILogReceiver](xref:Ecng.Logging.ILogReceiver)interface.
-An easier way is to inherit from the [BaseLogReceiver](xref:Ecng.Logging.BaseLogReceiver)class, as shown in the *Samples\\Misc\\SampleLoggingGitHub* example:
+An easier way is to inherit from the [BaseLogReceiver](xref:Ecng.Logging.BaseLogReceiver)class, as shown in the *Samples\/08\_Misc\/01\_Logging* example:

 ```cs
 private class TestSource : BaseLogReceiver